awslabs/aws-multi-account-viewer/README.md

 ![](https://github.com/kyhau/aws-multi-account-viewer/workflows/Back-End%20Build/badge.svg)

-Note: This repo is based on [awslabs/aws-multi-account-viewer](https://github.com/awslabs/aws-multi-account-viewer), and a summary of the changes and addition features can be found in [Release Notes](ReleaseNotes.md) for.
+Note: This repo is based on [awslabs/aws-multi-account-viewer](https://github.com/awslabs/aws-multi-account-viewer), and a summary of the changes and addition features can be found in [Release Notes](ReleaseNotes.md).

 ---
 Serverless app designed for any customer with two or more accounts to view resources across accounts/regions in simple single pane of glass website.
 It's split into 2 customizable parts: